 He is also one of the voices used by ASDA for their in store radio station across their UK supermarkets chain heard by over 19 million customers and 175,00 staff.

+He hosts an LGBTQ+ podcast called Outcast UK aimed at an open minded millennial/GenZ audience and with a mission to bring open topics on issues such as gender identity, racism and HIV to a wider LGBTQ+ audience.
+The podcast won critical acclaim for its unfiltered and educational approach to unconventional subjects and recieved millions of views in its first month on Tik Tok.
 During lockdown in 2020, Graeme started the NTR Podcast with Dylan Evans.
 In the first 6 months of episodes the podcast gained over 5 million views on social media with its unique take on a rapidly changing world during a confusing time.
-They continue to drop new episodes regularly.